 All clouds support the ability to specify the storage type for additional volumes.

-Private Clouds and Datacenters: If you configure a storage type, then the CloudCenter platform displays the configured storage type in the dropdown list at the time of Storage Type selection during a deployment.
+Private Clouds and Datacenters: If you configure a storage type, then Workload Manager displays the configured storage type in the dropdown list at the time of Storage Type selection during a deployment.

 Only AWS and VMware vCenter support the ability to specify the Root Disk Size – The Root Volume Size setting is part of the Volumes section – You can optionally provide the root disk size in this field for both these clouds.

-Most Public Clouds supports specifying root disk storage type – Dimension Data APIs do not support this feature.
+Most Public Clouds supports specifying root disk storage type.

 Size is a required attribute for Additional Volumes.